storacha/pail/README.md

 import { put, get, del } from '@alanshaw/pail'
 import { ShardBlock } from '@alanshaw/pail/shard'
 import { MemoryBlockstore } from '@alanshaw/pail/block'
-import * as Batcher from '@alanshaw/pail/batch'
+import * as Batch from '@alanshaw/pail/batch'

 // Initialize a new bucket
 const blocks = new MemoryBlockstore() const init = await ShardBlock.create() // empty root shard await blocks.put(init.cid, init.bytes)

-const batch = await Batcher.create(blocks, init.cid)
+const batch = await Batch.create(blocks, init.cid)

 // items is an array of `{ key: string, value: CID }` - the items to add to the pail for (const item of items) {